Fusion-Power-Plant-Framework/bluemira/documentation/source/mesh/mesh.rst

 Meshable objects
 ----------------
-All objects that inherit from Meshable are provided by a mesh_options dictionary in which the following properties can be specified:
+All objects that inherit from :py:class:`Meshable` are provided by a mesh_options dictionary in which the following properties can be specified:

 * lcar: characteristic mesh length size associated to the vertexes of the geometric